UCdasec/FaultArm/docs/branch_detection.md

 ## Branch Pattern in x86

-By comparing multiple assembly files generated from secured and insecured C sources, a clear pattern was identified:
+By comparing multiple assembly files generated from secured and unsecured C sources, a clear pattern was identified:

 ```asm
 movl $1, -4(%rbp)